hundredrabbits/thebook/north_pacific_logbook.md

 There is blue ahead, how nice, but this also means we're heading into a calm — not so nice.

 ##### 1700
 Storm petrels are flying around Pino island, cackling in the dark.
 There's at least 30 of them.
 We are becalmed over a buffet it seems.
 Tonight will be quiet, and tomorrow will be more of the same.
 We might have to motor east to catch a breeze, as currently the forecast has us stuck here a while.
 We hope it's one of those times when it's wrong, otherwise this trip will surely take us 2 months — now I'm glad we left early!
-We made quick *pâté chinois* (recipe, p.136), with corn, sweet potatoes and tofu.
+We made quick *pâté chinois* (see recipes), with corn, sweet potatoes and tofu.
 When I make the quick version, I don't bake it in the oven, I prepare the ingredients separarely and combine them in a bowl.
 Both of us had a big appetite today, I guess we were both tired from wrestling the anchor off the bow.
 We have 1 daikon left, tightly wrapped in cling wrap.
 It has some dark spots but feels firm.
 We'll cut it up tomorrow, and see if it tastes as bad as it looks.

 Cruel that the wind is gone but that waves persist.
 I bet there's a circle of hell that is exactly this — this is a common theme in my writing isn't it?
 I blame the fact that I started to read Dante's Purgatorio.